0xprinc/snapshotX/README.md

 Vote counter: We define vote counter such that we can tally the # of votes casted on the target endpoint have been processed on Inco endpoint.

-Why do we need to send hash of ciphertext?
-- So that we verify that the ciphertext sent by the server is matching the hash of ciphertext sent through hyperlane
+Why do we need to send hash of ciphertext: So that we verify that the ciphertext sent by the server is matching the hash of ciphertext sent through hyperlane